Hamadan Carpets – Village Carpets with a High Degree of Charm and Good Quality

 Traditionally versatile and robust - Hamadan carpets are something for individualists

-Despite high production volume, Hamadan carpets impress with good quality and unique features.
-The wool from the region can additionally boast particularly high quality.
-The sheep feed nutritiously in the fertile region which makes their wool especially glossy.
+Despite high production volume, Hamadan carpets impressively exhibit good quality and unique features.
+The wool from the region additionally boasts particularly high quality.
+The sheep kept in the fertile region feed on nutritious green pastures which makes their wool especially glossy.

 The most impressive feature of Hamadan carpets is their enormous diversity.
 Each single carpet represents a village or family tradition that is consistently passed down and refined from generation to generation.
 The selection of Hamadan carpets is a dream for every individualist!
 Hamadan carpets are durable and wear-resistant.
 They are the perfect carpet for everyday use and add an individual touch to each room.